bigteamscienceconference/bigteamscienceconference.github.io/sponsorship-and-bursaries.md

 <!--cover-img: /assets/img/events_blank.png-->
 ---

-We’re excited this year to launch our participation support bursary!
+We’re excited this year to launch our participation support bursary (also known as a microgrant)!
 We recognise that participation in online events can be challenging for people in different ways, and we’d like to remove these barriers as much as possible.

 ## FAQ for BTSCon Participants: :

 **Q:** What can I ask for?
 **A:** Generally, we offer support in the form of one or more of the following:
 - Small hardware: Headset, microphone, webcam, ring lighting.
 - Internet: 1 month of high-speed internet